A Half-Plate of Veggies and Fruit

-Take them to a farmers market or grocery and have them pick out a veggie.
+Take them to a farmers market or grocery store and have them pick out a veggie.
 Let them wash, peel, and slice it and help choose how to cook and flavor it.
-"Get them to touch it and smell it," says Negrin.
-"Having them see how the food is prepared makes them less intimidated.
-Having a sense of ownership makes them more likely to eat it."
+Kids will be more likely to eat what they helped to make.

 Offer Veggies With Fave Foods

 If your child already likes plain pizza, see if she'll try adding a single veggie topping.
-Some kids don't like to mix foods -- especially messing with a food they think is already perfect.
-But some kids will be willing to experiment.
-Try setting up bowls of veggies for pizza night, taco night, or salad night, and let the family go wild.
-Kids may be tempted by the selection and fun of it being hands-on.
+Some kids don't like to mix foods -- especially messing with one they think is already perfect.
+But some will be willing to experiment.
+Set up bowls of veggies for pizza night, taco night, or salad night and let the family go wild.
+Kids may be tempted by all the choices and the hands-on fun.